strontic/strontic.github.io/xcyclopedia/library/ARP.EXE-1E04A5BD586C72BDC4890FF468DB350D.md

 ## Possible Misuse

 *The following table contains possible examples of `ARP.EXE` being misused.
-While `ARP.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ARP.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --